-In addition to the general application requirements.
-Applicants must provide the following:
+In addition to the general application requirements applicants must provide the following:

-- Evidence of funding from other sources (including in-kind funding) - Any other information required during the waste levy funding process
+- Evidence of funding from other sources (including in-kind funding) - Any other information required during the zero waste funding process

-The maximum amount of funding available to individuals is \$15,000.
+The maximum amount of funding available to individuals applicants is \$15,000.

 The level of reporting required will depend on the amount of funding granted.
-For projects/activities greater than \$3,000 reporting will be required at key milestones, as well as a final outcomes report.
-For projects seeking less than \$3,000 a final one-off report will be required.
+For projects/activities greater than \$5,000 reporting will be required at key milestones, as well as a final outcomes report.
+For projects seeking less than \$5,000 a final one-off report will be required.

-8 Criteria will be made available on the Council website and determined by the Resource Recovery team.
+7 Criteria will be made available on the Council website and determined by Council Officers.